How to move to Iceland? The Complete Guide to Moving to Iceland

 As a starter, it is a good idea to dive in by joining some relevant Facebook groups.
-Following the conversations of travelers and immigrants in Iceland opens up a wider view of the common questions and challenges, and also, the possible answers and solutions.
+Following the conversations of travelers, immigrants and your compatriots in Iceland opens up a wider view of the common questions and challenges, and also, the possible answers and solutions.

 Follow local Icelandic news